rkique/hardlyimagined/README.md

 # How to use
 I used Google Colab to host my project but any similar service should work.
 Make sure you have folders named Sprites, Results, and Models to save progress.
-Change the image names to fit what it asks for, then run the GAN.
+The image loading should take any images in the Sprites Folder; just make sure they are the right size (256x256) before running the GAN.
 Default save location for weights is in model 9999; the model will save and load from the same location automatically.
 Have fun!

 I found that this model (outdated architecture) does not produce a wide range of results in latent space; however, by running the model with a single noise value as it evolves (as I do here), the variety is much better.